IntelligentSystemsLabUTV/obsopt_pkg/README.md

 - *Lib*: this folder contains all the code.
 For more information see comments on the code.
 - *doc*: this folder contains documentation.
-- *data*: this folder shall contain experimental data (estimation from real data is still under development).

 More specifically, the following info can be useful: